 As you may be aware, the Alps have had almost unprecedented levels of snow this past winter.
 As a result, we are fairly certain that a considerable amount of snow will remain on the high passes of the Tour du Mont Blanc until the end of June 2018, and quite possibly through July and August.
 Please keep an eye on this page, where we will post updates for our customers travelling in 2018 as we have them (and of course it may assist anyone considering taking on the Tour du Mont Blanc).

 Mountain Forecast (inlcudes freezing points which are a useful indicator of when the snow starts to melt): https://www.mountain-forecast.com/peaks/Mont-Blanc/forecasts/2000 Official Tour du Mont Blanc Conditions Updates: https://www.autourdumontblanc.com/en/index.cfm/general-conditions.html

 According to the latest official conditions, whilst the snow is beginning to thaw, significant amounts remain.
 Safety tips include:

-For the latest detailed update in full, visit http://www.autourdumontblanc.com/en/index.cfm/general-conditions/conditions-june-3rd-2018.html
+For the latest detailed update in full, visit https://www.autourdumontblanc.com/en/index.cfm/general-conditions/conditions-june-3rd-2018.html

 The latest conditions suggest that the paths are clearing at lower levels, but at higher levels significant snowfall remains and is likely to remain into the traditional TMB season.
 We still foresee the suggested passes being affected, and are continuing to plan transfers for every customer.
 Please be assured we are monitoring the situation and will be in touch with each and every customer individually prior to their trip to ensure each itinerary is clear.